 (5) Any combination of one or more of the above four types of security deposit.

-(g) Failure to maintain the required amount of deposit or to post an acceptable form of deposit as set forth in this Article shall be good cause for assessment of civil penalties pursuant to Labor Code Section 3702.9(a) by the Manager and/or, in the Director’s discretion, revocation of the Certificate to Self Insure (h) and/or, in the Director's discretion, revocation of the Certificate to Self Insure. a Certificate to Self-Insure with 15 day notice of termination date without hearing.
-The employer may request a hearing on the Manager's Revocation Order before the Director.
-However, it will be a condition precedent of such a request for hearing on such a revocation to provide proof of workers' compensation coverage under a policy from an admitted carrier pursuant to Labor Code Section 3700 (a).
+(g) Failure to maintain the required amount of deposit or to post an acceptable form of deposit as set forth in this Article shall be good cause for assessment of civil penalties pursuant to Labor Code Section 3702.9(a) by the Manager and/or, in the Director’s discretion, revocation of the Certificate to Self Insure.

+(h) Failure to post and maintain the required amount of security deposit for a period of 60 days shall be good cause for the Manager to summarily revoke a Certificate of Consent to Self-Insure.
+The summary revocation of the Self Insurer’s Certificate of Consent will provide for a 15-day notice of termination, without a hearing.

+(1) Notwithstanding subsection (h) above, the employer may still request a hearing on the Manager's Revocation Order before the Director as provided in Article 11 of this subchapter 2.

+(2) A self insurer requesting a hearing pursuant to subsection (h)(1) shall be required to provide proof of workers' compensation coverage under a policy from an admitted carrier for the period of time without security deposit or proof of compliance with the Manager's request to post security.

-Note: Authority cited: Sections 54, 55, and 3702.10, Labor Code.
-Reference: Sections 59, 3700, 3701, 3701.5, , 3702, 3702.3, 3702.6, 3702.10 and 3740- 3745, Labor Code.
+Note: Authority cited: Sections 54, 55, and 3701.8, 3702.10, Labor Code.
+Reference: Sections 59, 3700, 3701, 3701.5, 3701.8, 3702, 3702.3, 3702.6, 3702.10 and 3740- 3745, Labor Code.

 Amend Section 15210.1 to read: